 Glycemic Load management also helps in controlling weight gain and obesity and reducing risk to cancer.

-Along with Glycemic Index and Glycemic Load, the Calories contained in foods are also taken into account so as not to over consume on fats & calories.
+Also, along with Glycemic Index and Glycemic Load, the Calories contained in foods are also taken into account so as not to over-consume on fats & calories.